UPDATE: 3 men convicted of hate crimes in Ahmaud Arbery’s killing

 “We have requested the involvement of the DOJ since we first took this case,” the attorneys’ statement read.
 “There are far too many questions about how this case was handled and why it took 74 days for two of the killers to be arrested and charged in Mr. Arbery's death.”

 8. Cobb DA to prosecute case.
-Cobb County District Attorney Joyette Holmes will lead the prosecution of the McMichaels.
-Holmes is the fourth DA on the case.
+Cobb County District Attorney Joyette Holmes was chosen to lead the prosecution of the McMichaels.
+Holmes was the fourth DA on the case.
+She was defeated for re-election in November 2020.
+Her successor, Flynn Broady, now oversees the case.
+On April 26, Broady said Linda Dunikoski would be the lead prosecutor.